 The University of Louisville is a large urban university housing the Raymond A. Kent School of Social Work and the School of Arts and Sciences' Department of Urban and Public Affairs.
 With degree programs and specializations at the bachelor's, master's and doctoral levels, students can prepare for state licensure through programs approved by the Council on Social Work Education.
 The National Association of Schools of Public Affairs and Administration accredit the school's public administration programs.

 Master of Public Administration

-The Master of Public Administration (MPA) program features specialization options in public policy and administration, human resource management or non-profit management.
-Depending on students' areas of focus, coursework could cover topics in public budgeting, policy analysis, organizational theory and statistics for public affairs.
-Community development, urban economics and administrative law could also be discussed.
+The Master of Public Administration (MPA) program features specialization options in urban governance, sustainable urban development or non-profit management.
+Depending on students' areas of focus, coursework could cover topics in organizational behavior, public management, fundraising and sustainability.
+Community development, urban economics and administrative ethics could also be discussed.

 Master of Science in Social Work

 Graduate students in the Master of Science in Social Work (MSSW) program can specialize in such areas as marriage and family therapy, alcohol and drug counseling, gerontology, psychosocial oncology, mental health or school social work.
 Students may also have the opportunity to pursue dual degrees in areas including law, pan-African studies or bioethics.

 Coursework covers topics in social work research, service delivery, leadership styles, project management and budgeting.
 Students can also participate in projects with organizations like Head Start, the Partnership to Prevent Child Abuse and Families in Transition.